Friday, May 31, 2024

 In fact, he's happy to tell you lots of things whether you want to hear them or not, and his powers make his rambling conspiracy theories actively harmful to listen to by most people, leaving them confused and uncertain and even potentially inflicting neurological damage from lengthy or concentrated exposure.
 Tirade is largely devoted to his demented agenda of "spreading the truth" far and wide, but occasionally works with deluded followers to gather cash to fund his anti-conspiracy activities.
 Other more rational villains find him easy to manipulate and useful as a temporary ally/sacrificial distraction as well.

 It's worth noting that despite being arrested and briefly incarcerated on several occasions Tirade's true name remains unknown.
-He refuses to give a civilian identity besides "John Smith" and seems to have a made major effort to stay "off the grid" even before gaining his powers.
+He refuses to give a civilian identity besides "John Smith" and seems to have made a major effort to stay "off the grid" even before gaining his powers.
 This put him a leg up on many new supervillains, as he had a surprising number of bolt holes, safe houses and hideouts from word one, as well as connections with other criminally-minded conspiracy nuts.

 Description: With his trench coat, conservative civilian clothing and unimpressive physique he could be confused for a innocent bystander - if it weren't for the snug, strange-looking silver helmet that he wears everywhere, which provides protection against orbital mind-control lasers and includes omnidirectional speakers that help amplify his message to the masses.
 He has a hard time keeping his mouth shut (especially around crowds) and lapses into ranting about the secret conspiracies that manipulate the world with little or no provocation.
 His voice has an ugly grating quality to it that makes it unfortunately hard to ignore him.